You are here

-The Translational Genomics Research Branch supports research to understand developmental biology and the genetic factors that contribute to oral, dental, and craniofacial diseases and disorders and to apply genetic information and technologies to the development of new diagnostic and treatment strategies.
-The program also funds studies that explore the mechanisms by which human genes and proteins interact with environmental and behavioral factors to cause conditions more commonly seen in dental practice, such as clefting, dental caries, periodontal diseases, and oral lesions and cancers.
+The Translational Genomics Research Branch supports research to understand developmental biology and the genetic factors that contribute to oral, dental, and craniofacial diseases and disorders and to apply genetic information and data science technologies to the development of new diagnostic and treatment strategies.
+The program also funds studies that explore the mechanisms by which human genes and proteins interact with environmental and behavioral factors to cause conditions such as orofacial clefting, dental caries, periodontal diseases, and cancers.

-The Center for Clinical Research supports patient-oriented and population-based research, including clinical trials, practice-based research network, epidemiology, and health disparities research in all areas of program interest to NIDCR.
+The Center for Clinical Research supports patient-oriented and population-based research, including clinical trials, clinical technologies, practice-based research, epidemiology, and health disparities research in all areas of program interest to NIDCR.
 The Center also develops and supports programs to foster diversity in the scientific workforce, as well as clinical research activities aimed at improving the health of vulnerable and special needs populations such as those affected by HIV/AIDS.

 Division of Extramural Activities

 The Division of Extramural Activities provides leadership and advice in developing, implementing, and coordinating extramural programs and policies.
 The division has 3 components:

 The Grants Management Branch is the focal point for all business-related activities associated with the negotiation, award, and ongoing administration of grants and cooperative agreements within the NIDCR.
 Additionally, the branch is the principal resource for all regulatory and policy requirements governing extramural programs.

-The Research Training and Career Development Branch oversees and coordinates the Institute's programs for extramural fellowships, training grants, research education awards, institutional and individual career development awards, NIH loan repayment awards, and a number of supplement programs to enhance diversity and inclusion in the NIDCR research workforce, including diversity supplements.
-The aim of these programs is to ensure an adequate number of talented, well-prepared, and diverse investigators to conduct dental, oral, and craniofacial research in the institute's scientific priority areas.
+The Research Training and Career Development Branch oversees and coordinates the Institute's programs for extramural fellowships, training grants, research education awards, institutional and individual career development awards, career transition awards, NIH loan repayment awards, and a number of supplement programs to enhance diversity and inclusion in the NIDCR research workforce, including diversity supplements.
+The aim of these programs is to ensure an adequate number of promising and diverse investigators are well prepared to conduct dental, oral, and craniofacial research in the institute's scientific priority areas.